PhD Program Overview

 Concentration in Bioethics and Health Policy Competencies

-Upon successful completion of the PhD concentration in Bioethics and Health Policy, students will have mastered the following core competencies; specifically, students by the end of the program will have the ability to:
+Upon successful completion of the PhD concentration in Bioethics and Health Policy, students will have mastered the following core competencies; specifically, by the end of the program students will have the ability to:

 - Identify when, why, and how empirical scholarship can make a contribution to bioethics and how data can be relevant to normative analysis.